tschinz/dokuwiki_stars_plugin/README.md

 * **2014-10-02**
   * Added correct pluginename for autoupdate
   * Added ODT plugin export support by Lars
+  * Images are now resizable over the config menu

 ## Syntax
 Stars can be created with two methods: